ktorio/ktor-documentation/topics/auto/quickstart/guides/guides_api.md

 Now the browser or client should respond to `http://127.0.0.1:8080/snippets` with `{"OK":true}`

-If you get an error like `Response pipeline couldn't transform '...' to the OutgoingContent`, check that you have installed the [ContentNegotiation](/servers/features/content-negotiation.html) feature with Jackson.
+>If you get an error like `Response pipeline couldn't transform '...' to the OutgoingContent`, check that you have
-{ .note}
+>installed the [ContentNegotiation](/servers/features/content-negotiation.html) feature with Jackson.
+>
+{type="note"}

 You can also use typed objects as part of the reply (but ensure that your classes are not defined inside a function or it won't work).
 So for example: